US intelligence blames Saudi prince for Khashoggi murder | DW | 26.02.2021

 What did the report reveal?

-The intelligence document concluded that a Saudi delegation arrived in Istanbul in October 2018, that was affiliated with a close adviser of the royal family, who publicly said that he did not make decisions without Salman's approval.
+The intelligence document concluded that a close adviser of the royal family, who publicly said that he did not make decisions without Mohammad bin Salman's approval, was affiliated with a Saudi delegation that arrived in Istanbul in October 2018.

-The same delegation included seven members of Salman’s aides and guards, known as the Rapid Intervention Force (RIF) who only answered to the crown prince's orders, according to the report.
+The same delegation included seven members of Mohammad bin Salman’s aides and guards, known as the Rapid Intervention Force (RIF) who only answered to the crown prince's orders, according to the report.

 News media had reported that US intelligence agencies concluded in 2018 that the prince likely ordered the killing, although such a finding was never officially released until Friday.